 I attended my first yoga class almost 20 years ago.
 At that time, yoga was largely unknown to most people on my city, and those who had heard of it thought it was an aloof mixture of body contorsions, incense-burning and OM-chanting.
-“Are you a buddhist now?” was a question people asked me many times when I told them I had taken up a yoga practice.
+“Are you converting to buddhism now?” was a question people asked me many times when I told them I had taken up a yoga practice.
 Back then, yoga was one of the most exotic types of physical workout (at least it was seen as that) you could do.
 People preferred going to “abs-thighs-buns” classes, aerobics, or spinning, and some very few brave ones went to judo (which was about the only Asian sports that was somewhat common back then).

 The class I went to was the only yoga course in town, and the woman who taught it was the only certified yoga teacher there was in Salzburg.
 Born in Canada and trained in classical Hatha, Iyengar and Sivananda yoga, Janaki Arnet was an immensely gifted teacher, who had already been teaching classes for more than 30 years when I first met her.
 She didn’t just teach asana, she could tell us exactly what type of yoga it was that she practised with us, which philosophy it was based on, and what the differences to other styles were.
 She had us practice pranayama – lots of pranayama! – including ujjayi, nadi shodana, and kapalabhati.
 She always put an emphasis on giving us variations for poses that were hard on the knees, shoulders or back.
 And she had an unerring eye for the bodies of her students and their unique individual needs.